Frank Glennon Limited

 customer relationship and journey as part of our business strategy,

 (f).
 We may record or monitor calls for regulatory, training and quality purposes,

-5.6.g.1.
-Other insurance companies and intermediaries to confirm information provided and to safeguard against non-disclosure and help prevent insurance fraud,
+detect fraud.
+For example:5.6.g.1.
+Other insurance companies and intermediaries to confirm information provided and to safeguard against non-disclosure and help

 5.6.g.2.
 Anyone authorised to act on your behalf,

 5.6.g.3.
 Our Third Party Service Providers such as technology suppliers, hosting/storage providers, payment providers and document

 5.6.g.4.
 As a result of our legal and regulatory obligations.
 This can include with An Garda Siochana, other official agencies and on foot

 5.6.g.5.
 Our subsidiary companies to deliver our products and services and fulfil our operating entity responsibilities.